Jump To Section

 - Ice bath or container of water

-- Place the butter in a heavy-duty kitchen bag and seal.
-Set into a stockpot of simmering water.
-Once butter has melted, transfer the bag to the refrigerator with one corner of the bag at the bottommost position.
+- Bring a stock pot of water to a simmer over low heat.
+Place the butter in a heavy-duty kitchen bag and seal.
+Set bag into stock pot, taking care to keep the bag off the bottom of the pot.
+When the butter melts completely, transfer the bag to the refrigerator with one corner of the bag at the bottommost position.
 It is helpful to chill the bag in an ice bath or container of water to help maintain the position.